lolaedun/meditation/README.md

 ### Logo

 I designed a simple logo to not distract the user during meditation and for branding purposes.

+The logo consists of a person sitting in a classic cross legged meditation pose and the text "I am...".
+The font used is Roboto.
+In addition, the favicon is the person sitting in medition pose.

+The white logo matches the colour of the fonts and buttons used on the website.

 ![Logo](assets/meditation-logo.png)

 ### Colours Mood board and Mockups